KaliedaRik/Scrawl-canvas/contributor-readme.txt

 A default demo template can be found at demos/demo000.html - if in doubt about which number to give the demo, ask.
 Remember to (manually) add a link to the demo from the demo/index.html page.

 The development environment includes the express server (grunt-express) and a watch listener (grunt-contrib-watch) to allow real-time testing of code in a browser.
 Demo pages are served to localhost:8080.
-Any changes in a demo file, or a Scrawl.js source file, should be reflected in the browser as soon as the file is saved.
+Any changes in a demo file, or a Scrawl-canvas source file, should be reflected in the browser as soon as the file is saved.

 To start the server: